jocelin/rust-node-ffi/README.md

 ## Troubleshoot build errors:
 - `Dynamic Linking Error: Win32 error 193`
-  - This error occurs if the `rust` compiler builds 32-bit of the library instead of 64-bit.
+  - This error occurs if the `rust` compiler builds 32-bit of the library instead of 64-bit where the node was installed as x64.
 You will need to update `rustc` `toolchain` to support building 64-bit lib.
 Run the following 2 commands to install and use `x86_64-pc-windows-gnu` as the `target_arg`:
       ```
       rustup toolchain install stable-x86_64-pc-windows-gnu